Stability of political structures modeled by simplicial complexes under mediation, splitting, and shellability

 Therefore, the total number of $(\geq 1)$-dimensional simplices in $P_n^1$ equals and hence

 By dividing both the numerator and the denominator of the previous expression by $2^n$, we simply obtain that which, after further transformations, becomes:

 \end{proof}

 The number $\frac{k+2}{2^{k+1}}$ is small for large $k$.
-Therefore, introducing many mediators does not significantly increase the stability of the structure, especially in the case of structures with a larger number of agents. \begin{thm} Let $P$ be a political structure with $k+1$ agents and $\widetilde{S}$ positive-dimensional simplices, and let $P_n^2$ denote the political structure obtained by introducing $n$ mediators into $P$ simultaneously.
+Therefore, introducing many mediators does not significantly increase the stability of the structure, especially in the case of structures with a larger number of agents.
+In this context, one may pose the following question, which would require a more formal framework to answer: given that introducing mediators brings with it a cost while increasing stability yields a benefit, how many mediators should be introduced for their introduction to be justified? \begin{thm} Let $P$ be a political structure with $k+1$ agents and $\widetilde{S}$ positive-dimensional simplices, and let $P_n^2$ denote the political structure obtained by introducing $n$ mediators into $P$ simultaneously.
 Then if and only if \end{thm} \begin{proof} If $P$ has $\widetilde{S}$ $(\geq 1)$-dimensional simplices, then it is easy to conclude that the total number of $(\geq 1)$-dimensional simplices in $P_n^2$ is The number of vertices in $P_n^2$ is $k+1+n$.
 Therefore,

 After elementary calculations, we obtain that the inequality $\stab(P_n^2)>\stab(P)$ is equivalent to \end{proof} Therefore, introducing $n$ mediators simultaneously will increase stability only if $P$ has a small number of positive-dimensional simplices. \begin{cor} Let $P$ be a political structure with $k+1$ agents and $\widetilde{S}$ positive-dimensional simplices, and let $\Sigma P$ denote the suspension of $P$.
 Then if and only if \end{cor} \begin{proof} This follows directly from $P_2^2=\Sigma P$. \end{proof}